 William Sanderson is very rich, but you can always be richer.
 He's up for a huge promotion at investment giant Bedrock Capital, but there's one crucial hurdle he must clear first—assuming he can keep the HR department at bay.
 He's also looking for any string to pull to get his maddeningly indifferent daughter Ginny into Yale.
 Ellie, his wife, is a newcomer to New York who only wants to fit in, while Daughter #2, the shy Zoey, is happy just to make a new friend, even in the form of the unusual new girl who calls herself a goblin.
 Things turn upside down when the girls' exclusive school admits its first trans student, only to have her mysteriously disappear.
 As a frenzied search begins, the entire city frets about her fate.
 Somehow caught in the crosshairs are the Sandersons, a family desperately trying to navigate all the new cultural rules—and failing miserably.

-Johnston offers a fictionalized amplification of exasperated public complaints he has made about New York’s prestigious Dalton School.
-Like-minded readers may enjoy his snarky lambasting of 'woke' culture, but those seeking fully realized characters, or a nuanced critique of contemporary liberalism, may do better elsewhere.
+Like-minded readers may enjoy [Johnston's] snarky lambasting of 'woke' culture, but those seeking fully realized characters, or a nuanced critique of contemporary liberalism, may do better elsewhere.

 Clever ...
 Johnston holds no cows sacred in this entertaining take on the roles privilege and virtue signaling play in the pursuit of ambition.
 Admirers of The Bonfire of the Vanities ought to take a look.